NillionNetwork/nillion-docs/docs/nada-ai-introduction.md

-# Introducing Nada AI
+# Nada AI

-Welcome to Nada AI, a cutting-edge Machine Learning framework inspired by SKLearn and PyTorch, designed to seamlessly integrate model-building capabilities into Nada DSL.
+[nada-ai](https://github.com/NillionNetwork/nada-ai/) is a cutting-edge Machine Learning framework inspired by SKLearn and PyTorch, designed to seamlessly integrate model-building capabilities into Nada DSL.
 With Nada AI, effortlessly import AI models into the Nillion ecosystem for inference, leveraging the robust foundation of [Nada Numpy](./nada-numpy-introduction).

 Nada AI boasts a strongly-typed interface, utilizing root families (`Integer`, `UnsignedInteger`, `Rational`, and `SecretBoolean`).
 This ensures strict type enforcement at the library level, guaranteeing compliance with Nada DSL rules.